Catallactic/catallactic-site/docs/whitepaper.md

 ### 3.4.
 CryptoCommodity as Quality Currency

-In order to create a unified Quality Theory of Money we must start by identifying the functions that will be convered as every function would have different quality requirements.
+In order to create a complete Quality Theory of Money we must identify the functions of money that will be covered since every function would have different quality requirements.

 To work as a Mean of Payment: